MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 ## Deploy a single-server Office Web Apps Server farm that uses HTTPS
 <a name="singlehttps"> </a>

 For most production environments, we strongly recommend the use of HTTPS for its security features.
 Also, HTTPS is required if you want to provide Office Web Apps Server functionality to Lync Server 2013, which lets users view PowerPoint broadcasts in a browser.
-Here’s how to install a single-server Office Web Apps Server farm that uses HTTPS.
+Here's how to install a single-server Office Web Apps Server farm that uses HTTPS.
 You'll need to install a certificate on the server as described in [Securing Office Web Apps Server communications by using HTTPS](plan-office-web-apps-server.md).

 This Office Web Apps Server farm will provide Office Web Apps functionality to SharePoint 2013 and Lync Server 2013.